NFL picks, predictions for Week 14: Bills shock Steelers; Browns get revenge on Ravens; Bucs right the ship - Up News Info

 There are four games between AFC teams with winning records.
 That starts in the 1 p.m.
 ET slot with Kansas City and Miami.
 Indianapolis faces Miami in the 4:05 p.m.
 ET spot.

 That sets up a pair of intriguing prime-time matchups.
-Pittsburgh will try to keep its perfect season going at Buffalo on Sunday Night Football, and Baltimore will try to keep its playoff hopes alive at Cleveland on Monday Night Football.
+Pittsburgh will try to keep the No. 1 seed going at Buffalo on Sunday Night Football, and Baltimore will try to keep its playoff hopes alive at Cleveland on Monday Night Football.

 That is sure to shake up the playoff picture.